Delboy/EatMe/TESTING.md

 ### Searched Recipes Page

 - #### Searched Recipes
-    - Checked that whatever is searched in the search bar displays correct results.
+    - Checked that whatever is searched in the search bar displays the correct results.

     ![search bar](assets/images/search.gif)

-    - Checked that if the word vegetarian, or vegan is entered into the search bar it will result in all vegetarian or vegan recipes and not just ones with those words in the title.
+    - Checked that if the word vegetarian, or vegan, is entered into the search bar it will result in all vegetarian or vegan recipes and not just ones with those words in the title.

     ![vegan search](assets/images/vegan-search.gif)